grantjenks/python-sortedcontainers/docs/sortedlist.rst

    An optional *iterable* provides an initial series of items to populate the :class:`SortedList`.

+   An optional *key* argument will return an instance of subtype :class:`SortedListWithKey`.

    An optional *load* specifies the load-factor of the list.
 The default load factor of '1000' works well for lists from tens to tens of millions of